About

 My work focuses on lifting the quality of mesoeconomic thought and inflecting this with practices of solidarity and land connection.

-My current writing work focuses on the psychology of bearing costs in late liberal societies and the role relational ethics and experiences of non-linear time play in the wearability of long-term costs.
+My writing and research focus on the psychology of bearing costs in late liberal societies, with particular attention to how relational ethics and experiences of non-linear time shape the wearability and legitimacy of long-term costs.